sutra-dev/sutra-cookbook/README.md

 SUTRA is a family of large multi-lingual language models (LMLMs) developed by [TWO AI](https://www.two.ai).
 SUTRA's dual-transformer architecture extends the power of both MoE (Mixture of Experts) and Dense AI language model approaches, delivering cost-efficient multilingual capabilities across 50+ languages.

-## What You'll Find in This Cookbook
+## What You'll Find in This Repository

 | Section | Description |
 |---------|-------------|